Welcome to the Fair Isle CAL! I’m so glad you are here with me today! Learn how to crochet a fair isle beanie the easy way!

 If you want to skip forward – and grab the finished PDF pattern – it’s a free download hereNordic Fair Isle Crochet Beanie

-To catch up – I’ve compiled all the posts in one page and you can find that by clicking below – Part 2 will be posted September 25th, 2019:
+To catch up – I’ve compiled all the posts in one page and you can find that by clicking below – Links to Part 2 is below.

 In this post we will talk about

 - Introduction to Fair Isle Crochet

 - Achieving the Gauge Proper

 There is a video at the bottom too with an introduction, and how to start working your gauge swatch including a walk through on how to create the waistcoat stitch.